NOTICE: Due to a lapse in annual appropriations, most of this website is not being updated. Learn more.

 Abstract

-The intrinsic anomalous Hall effect (AHE) has been reported in numerous ferromagnetic (FM) Weyl semimetals.
-However, AHE in the antiferromagnetic (AFM) or paramagnetic (PM) state of Weyl semimetals has been rarely observed experimentally, and only in centrosymmetric materials.
-Different mechanisms have been proposed to establish the connection between the AHE and the type of magnetic order.
-In this paper, we report AHE in both the AFM and PM states of non-centrosymmetric compound SmAlSi.
-To account for the AHE in non-centrosymmetric Weyl semimetals without FM, we introduce a new mechanism based on magnetic field-induced Weyl nodes evolution.
-Angle-dependent quantum oscillations in SmAlSi provide evidence for the Weyl points and large AHE in both the PM and the AFM states.
-The proposed mechanism qualitatively explains the temperature dependence of the anomalous Hall conductivity (AHC), which displays unconventional power law behavior of the AHC in both AFM and PM states of SmAlSi.
+The intrinsic anomalous Hall effect (AHE) has been reported in numerous ferromagnetic Weyl semimetals.
+However, the AHE in the antiferromagnetic (AFM) or paramagnetic (PM) state of Weyl semimetals has rarely been observed experimentally.
+Different mechanisms have been proposed to account for the emergence of the AHE from different types of magnetic order.
+In this Letter, we propose a new model that explains the observed AHE in both the AFM and PM states of the noncentrosymmetric Weyl semimetal SmAlSi.
+The newly proposed mechanism is based on magnetic-field-induced Weyl node evolution, which qualitatively explains the temperature dependence of the anomalous Hall conductivity, which displays unconventional power-law behavior in both the AFM and PM states of SmAlSi.